 Check your internal firewall rules and edit if needed.
 You need access to outbound HTTP.

-Check if those destination are enabled in the Control Plane
+Check if those destination are enabled in Control Plane

-Verify that the config parameters like API key, tracking ID, etc. are correct
+Verify that the config parameters such as API key, tracking ID, etc. are correct

 There is a possibility that a destination service (Google Analytics, S3, etc.) is down.